Dodgers 5 HRs, bounce Angels 9-5; Astros get last AL spot - WHIZ News

 The Angels’ longshot hopes had rested on sweeping the Dodgers in the Freeway Series and Houston losing its final three games.
 The Astros kept the Angels’ optimism flickering when they dropped a 5-4 decision at Texas in 10 innings.
 The Angels led 5-3 at the time.

+Dodgers manager Dave Roberts cited the power of everyone in his lineup.

+“Especially this last 14, 15 days, we’ve really taken our walks and been grinding,” he said.
+“I really like how we’re going about it.”

-Corey Seager’s diving stop of Mike Trout at short saved the potential tying run for the third out in the seventh.
-Trout earlier homered off Clayton Kershaw.
+Corey Seager’s diving stop against Mike Trout at short saved the potential tying run for the third out in the seventh.
+Trout earlier homered off Clayton Kershaw, just his third career hit off the left-hander.
+Trout is 3 for 18 against him.

 The Dodgers’ victory allowed the Astros to finish second in the AL West and qualify for the 16-team postseason.
 Los Angeles lost to Houston in the 2017 World Series; the Astros’ sign-stealing scandal was later exposed.